ga4gh/va-spec/schema/profiles/def/VariantOncogenicityStudyStatement.rst

    *  - alleleOriginQualifier
       - string
       - 0..1
-      - Whether the statement should be interpreted in the context of an inherited (germline) variant, an acquired (somatic) mutation, or both (combined).
+      - Reports whether the statement should be interpreted in the context of an inherited (germline) variant, an acquired (somatic) mutation, or both (combined).
    *  - allelePrevalenceQualifier
       - string
       - 0..1
-      - Whether the statement should be interpreted in the context of the variant being rare or common.
+      - Reports whether the statement should be interpreted in the context of the variant being rare or common.
    *  - geneContextQualifier
       - :ref:`Gene`
       - 0..1
-      - A gene context that qualifies the Statement.
+      - Reports a gene impacted by the variant, which may contribute to the oncogenic role  in the Statement.